vaxdata22/Cyclistic-Ride-Sharing-Company/report/Cyclistic_Data_Analytics_Report.md

-# Case Study: How Does a Bike-Share Navigate Speedy Success?
+# Cyclistic Data Analytics Case Study: How Does a Bike-Share Navigate Speedy Success?

 ## Scenario